 URECAS: Unique Research Experiences for two-year College faculty And Students Virtual Poster Showcase

-URECAS, a new AGU program that received a planning grant from the National Science Foundation, is designed to support and foster two-year college students in their Earth and space science educational careers, including those who choose to transfer to four-year institutions, and to decrease the number of students who do not finish their two-year college degrees or succeed in transferring to and completing programs at four-year colleges.
+URECAS, an AGU program that received a planning grant from the National Science Foundation, is designed to support and foster two-year college students in their Earth and space science educational careers, including those who choose to transfer to four-year institutions, and to decrease the number of students who do not finish their two-year college degrees or succeed in transferring to and completing programs at four-year colleges.
 Learn more about outcomes and AGU’s new two-year college initiative.
 Or, read more in our Eos article.
 If you have questions, contact principal investigators Pranoti Asher or Bethany Adamec.

 This workshop was supported by the National Science Foundation Geosciences Directorate (Opportunities for Enhancing Diversity in the Geosciences award # 1201578).